griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 ### What is a Remote First culture?

+It improves the working practices for employees taking into consideration that time and location should not be a barrier to productivity.

 Companies that adopt remote first working practices are going to be way ahead in how their brand is ultimately perceived, i.e the opposite of [Yahoo](http://allthingsd.com/20130222/physically-together-heres-the-internal-yahoo-no-work-from-home-memo-which-extends-beyond-remote-workers/), and that is favourably by potential employees who now want to be employed there.

 **Environment Drives Culture, Culture Drives Brand.**